You are here: Home » Food & Cooking » Two ways to make chai latte at home

 Two ways to make chai latte at home

 Chai latte is a tea-based drink diluted with milk.
-It’s spicy and sweet and delicious… and very expensive and high in sugar and calories if you buy it at Starbucks or other tea and coffee chains.
-You can make chai latte at home, which is not only cheaper, but gives you more control over the nutritional content.
-Even better, you can make an instant chai latte mix to take on the road.
+It’s spicy and sweet and delicious… and very expensive and high in sugar and calories if you buy it at a big coffee chain.
+But with this chai latte recipe, you can make it at home.
+That’s not only cheaper, but also gives you more control over the nutritional content.
+Even better, there’s a recipe for an instant mix to take on the road.

-If you’re making chai latte hot at home, where you have access to all sorts of ingredients, here’s a traditional recipe.
+If you’re making this delicious beverage hot at home, where you have access to all the ingredients, here’s a traditional chai latte recipe.

 • 1 cup milk